1.1 The Organising Authority is the Conway Yacht Club (CYC), racing is in the waters of the Conwy Estuary and Conwy Bay.

 10.6 The boat is responsible to ensure that she is equipped and seaworthy so as to be able to face extremes of weather; that there is a crew sufficient in number, experience and fitness to withstand such weather; and that the safety equipment is properly maintained, stowed and in date and that the crew know how to use it.

-11.2 All boats in all classes shall have a working VHF radio with access to all necessary channels.
+11.4 All boats shall have a working VHF radio with access to all necessary channels.

-12.1 Entrants to the Conway River Festival and/or the LaLa Rally are eligible for up to 14 nights berthing at Conwy or Deganwy Marina for £10/night.
+12.1 Entrants to the Conway River Festival and/or the LaLa Rally are eligible for berthing at Conwy Marina between 13th and 28th July 2019 for £10/night.
 Berthing is subject to availability, must be arranged with the Marina direct and is subject to confirmation of entry.
 For Nobby, Gaffer and Classic berthing in the harbour contact the Harbour Office.
 The Race Committee and Conwy and Deganwy Marinas reserve the right to refuse or restrict berthing to any competitor at their complete discretion.
 Boats may be required by the marinas to raft up.

 12.2 Swinging moorings are available for all sizes of visiting boats.
 Requests for a mooring, stating requirements, should be submitted to the Harbour Office as soon as possible.
 Moorings are limited in number, and will be allocated strictly on a ‘first come, first served’ basis